upperlinecode/react-prop-drilling/README.md

 This lab is based on the book _[Atlas of Remote Islands: Fifty Islands I Have Never Set Foot On and Never Will](https://www.amazon.com/Atlas-Remote-Islands-Fifty-Never/dp/014311820X)_ by Judith Schalansky.
 The book describes 50 remote islands from around the world; data about those islands has been collected into the `src/atlas-of-remote-islands.js` file.
 Your goal is to represent the islands as options on a travel-like site.

 > NOTE: A geographic map and a `.map()` method are two different things, and the meanings can get a little muddled if you aren't careful.
 The reason the `.map()` method is named how it is - each item in the new array corresponds to (maps to) an item in the original array.
 For our purposes, we're going to be careful to use the phrase `.map()` when we mean the method, and Map when we mean the geographic representation.

 ## Getting Started

 1. Clone this repository using `git clone`
-2. `cd` into the `react-prop-drilling` folder
+2. `cd` into the project folder
 3. `npm install`
 4. `npm start`